pavankumars97531/forgeed/replit.md

 - **Server-side Rendering**: All pages are rendered server-side using Jinja2 templates, with dynamic data injected from the database and AI services.

 ### Data Layer
 - **SQLite Database**: The application uses SQLite as its relational database (`forgeed.db`), suitable for single-user or development scenarios.
-The schema includes three main tables:
+The schema includes seven main tables:
-  - `students`: Stores user credentials, GPA, completion rates, career goals, and SLU GPT session counts
+  - `students`: Stores user credentials, GPA, completion rates, career goals, SLU GPT session counts, and account creation timestamps
   - `courses`: Catalog of available courses with descriptions, instructors, and semester information
   - `enrolled_courses`: Junction table linking students to courses with progress tracking, grades, and assignment status
+  - `daily_roadmap`: 90-day personalized career learning topics with theory content, resources, completion tracking, and study duration
+  - `career_quiz_history`: Records of Career Learning Quiz attempts with scores, answers, and AI feedback
+  - `academic_quiz_history`: Records of Academic Quiz attempts with scores, answers, and AI feedback
+  - `wellbeing_assessments`: Daily wellbeing check-ins with happiness/stress/energy scores, journal entries, and AI insights
 - **Row Factory Pattern**: Database connections use `sqlite3.Row` factory for dictionary-like access to query results, simplifying data handling in templates and route handlers.
+- **Day-Locking Security**: Server-side validation enforces sequential progression through the 90-day roadmap based on account creation date, preventing unauthorized access to future content.

 ### AI Integration
 - **OpenAI GPT Integration**: The system integrates OpenAI's API (via the official Python SDK) to power multiple AI features:
   - **Performance Analysis**: Generates personalized insights based on student GPA, completion rates, and course performance
   - **SLU GPT Chat**: Context-aware conversational AI that understands the student's enrolled courses and career goals
   - **Course Recommendations**: Analyzes career goals and current courses to suggest relevant next-semester courses
-  - **Quiz Generation**: Auto-generates 10-question quizzes tailored to enrolled courses and career objectives
+  - **90-Day Roadmap Generation**: Creates personalized career learning paths with daily topics tailored to career goals
+  - **Theory Content Generation**: Dynamically generates detailed learning content for each roadmap topic
+  - **Career Quiz Generation**: Auto-generates 10 questions based on the current day's roadmap topic
+  - **Academic Quiz Generation**: Creates 15 questions (5 from each of 3 enrolled courses) for comprehensive assessment
-  - **Auto-Scoring**: AI evaluates quiz responses and provides detailed feedback
+  - **Quiz Auto-Scoring**: AI evaluates responses and provides personalized feedback on incorrect answers
+  - **Wellbeing Insights**: Analyzes daily mental health assessments and generates supportive, motivational feedback
 - **API Key Management**: OpenAI API key is loaded from environment variables using `python-dotenv`, with graceful degradation if the key is missing.

 ### Frontend Architecture
-- **Multi-page Application**: Traditional multi-page design with separate HTML templates for login, dashboard, courses, quiz, and SLU GPT chat interfaces.
+- **Multi-page Application**: Traditional multi-page design with separate HTML templates for login, dashboard, courses, quiz, career learning, wellbeing, and SLU GPT chat interfaces.
 - **Component-based CSS**: Custom CSS in `static/style.css` provides consistent styling across the application with a sidebar navigation pattern and card-based layouts.
-- **JavaScript for Interactivity**: Client-side JavaScript handles dynamic features like quiz submission, chat interactions, and real-time UI updates without page reloads.
+- **JavaScript for Interactivity**: Client-side JavaScript handles dynamic features like quiz submission, chat interactions, day-locking UI, wellbeing sliders, and real-time UI updates without page reloads.
+- **Chart.js Integration**: Line graphs on the dashboard use Chart.js (loaded via CDN) to visualize Career Quiz scores, Academic Quiz scores, and Wellbeing scores over the last 7 days.

 ### Security Considerations
 - **Plain-text Password Storage**: The current implementation stores passwords in plain text in the database.
 This is a development-stage decision that should be replaced with hashed passwords (bcrypt/argon2) for production.